apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 proposed channel to an asynchronous sequence.
 This leaves us room to support any potential future asynchronous streaming protocol that supports `~Copyable`.

-### Creating an MultiProducerSingleConsumerChannel
+### Creating a MultiProducerSingleConsumerChannel

-You can create an `MultiProducerSingleConsumerChannel` instance using the new `makeChannel(of: backpressureStrategy:)` method.
+You can create an `MultiProducerSingleConsumerChannel` instance using the `makeChannel(of: backpressureStrategy:)` method.
 This method returns you the channel and the source.
 The source can be used to send new values to the asynchronous channel.
 The new API specifically provides a